The conference app allows you to filter your agenda by topic areas. View the agenda online now by clicking below.

 4.02 Protecting and Serving Immigrants Experiencing Homelessness

-As federal immigration policies change, homeless service providers are unsure how to protect and serve vulnerable non-citizen clients.
-Understand the current state of the law, the best options for ensuring safety and stability for immigrants experiencing homelessness, and how to advocate for change.
+As federal immigration policies and practices change, homeless service providers are unsure how to protect and serve vulnerable non-citizen clients.
+Hear about recent research, the current state of the law, and the best options for ensuring safety and housing stability for immigrants experiencing homelessness.

 4.04 Creating and Implementing Flexible Housing Subsidy Pools